alphagov/govuk-design-system/src/components/checkboxes/index.md

 #### If users check both a 'none' checkbox and another checkbox

+Say:
-Say ‘Select [option label text] or select “[none of the above label text]”’<br>
+>Select [option label text] or select ‘[none of the above label text]’

+For example:
-For example, ‘Select countries you will be travelling to, or select “No, I will not be travelling to any of these countries”’
+>Select countries you will be travelling to, or select ‘No, I will not be travelling to any of these countries’

 ## Research on this component